porcoesphino/twitter-sentiment/README.md

 A small project to get the current "sentiment" on some companies based on recent tweets.

+With maven installed then after you set up authentication (below) you should be able to execute it with:

+> mvn exec:java

 ## Authentication ##

 Authentication is required for use of the 1.1 Twitter API.